montaque22/Double-Linked-List/README.md

 ## Breaking Change - Migrating to V1.0.0
 Version 1.0.0 changed the way you instantiate for node.
 See the getting started section for more on how to get started.
+Also please see change log for deprecated methods.

 ## Getting Started